PoisotLab/ms_network_prediction/manuscript.md

 was observed in the original dataset.
-This model reaches similar levels of predictive efficacy as previous studies that use far more species-level data and mechanistic assumptions [@Gravel2013InfFoo], which serves to highlight the potential for including external sources of data for improving our prediction of interaction networks.
+This model reaches similar levels of predictive efficacy as previous studies that use far more species-level data and mechanistic assumptions [@Gravel2013InfFoo], which serves to highlight the potential for including external sources of data for *improving* our prediction of interaction networks even further.
 For example, @Krasnov2016TraPhy collected traits data for this system that could be added to the model, in addition or in substitution to latent variables derived from observed interactions.
 As in
 @fig:conceptual, this highlights how much data sources can be consumed by